-Millions stolen from US and EU banks could’ve been prevent.
+Millions stolen from US and EU banks could’ve been prevented.
 According to a recent Ars Technica article, “Researchers from IBM Trusteer say they’ve uncovered a massive fraud operation that used a network of mobile device emulators to drain millions of dollars from online bank accounts in a matter of days.

 “The scale of the operation was unlike anything the researchers have seen before.
 In one case, crooks used about 20 emulators to mimic more than 16,000 phones belonging to customers whose mobile bank accounts had been compromised.
 The thieves then entered usernames and passwords into banking apps running on the emulators and initiated fraudulent money orders that siphoned funds out of the compromised accounts.
 Emulators are used by legitimate developers and researchers to test how apps run on a variety of different mobile devices.

 The article goes on to say, “To bypass protections banks use to block such attacks, the crooks used device identifiers corresponding to each compromised account holder and spoofed GPS locations the device was known to use.
 The device IDs were likely obtained from the holders’ hacked devices, although in some cases, the fraudsters gave the appearance that they were customers who were accessing their accounts from new phones.
 The attackers were also able to bypass multi-factor authentication by accessing SMS messages.”